 My postbag continues to be dominated by frustrated residents and businesses asking for more clarity from BT about when they will have access to fibre broadband.

-59% of premises in Montgomeryshire can already receive a superfast service and work is progressing in more rural areas too with many more areas set to benefit from fibre broadband between now and the conclusion of the project in June 2017.
-It's my role to scrutinise the Welsh Government to ensure they meet their target of providing 96% of premises in Wales with access to fast fibre broadband.
+Premises in Montgomeryshire can already receive a superfast service and work is progressing in more rural areas too with many more areas set to benefit from fibre broadband between now and the conclusion of the project in December 2017.
+However, it's my role to scrutinise the Welsh Government to ensure they meet their target of providing 96% of premises in Wales with access to fast fibre broadband.

 It’s good news that 96% of premises in Wales will benefit from this broadband upgrade, but due to its rural makeup, I’m concerned that a high proportion of the final 4% may be in Montgomeryshire.